 We take responsibility for our energy usage by turning off lights and equipment outside of office hours.

 Preparing the next generation for their future is something we are hugely engaged with at PWM.
 Young people need trustworthy, reputable advice to follow when making all-important decisions about their money, and when they are considering their future careers.
 We ran an Introduction to Finance course.
 It was initially offered to 12 individuals but, due to overwhelming levels of interest, more than 30 students were in attendance.
 We set out to equip these individuals with the basics of financial planning and investment, and to provide an overview of careers paths in the City.
 Members of our rapidly expanding team delivered a successful programme of presentations on topics which included: how UK tax works, types of investment, life money skills (student debt, how to get on the housing ladder, budgets and clever long-term saving), financial crime and sustainable investing.

-James Roberts regularly speaks at next generation events supporting the development of younger advisers and explaining how PWM built and developed our academy.
+Our Managing Partner, James Roberts regularly speaks at next generation events supporting the development of younger advisers and explaining how PWM built and developed our academy.
 To date, the academy has developed four individuals from paraplanners to full active advisers.
 In 2019, a further 10 potential advisers joined our academy from our paraplanning teams.

-Our Managing Partner, James Roberts, sits on the Benchmark adviser panel which helps develop client-facing technology.
+James Roberts, sits on the Benchmark adviser panel which helps develop client-facing technology.
 The input from PWM was crucial to the early development of model DFM, on the platform, and more recently has built the first example of a Bespoke Discretionary Manager, building tailored portfolios for clients on the intermediaries’ platform.

 James is also actively involved in Strategic Coach, a business course that brings entrepreneurial values and approach to businesses in the industry.

 Across the firm, we are active supporters of industry bodies with partners holding memberships with organisations such as: CII, CISI, STEP, FEIFA and CFA.